Reinforcement Learning with Backtracking Feedback: Experimental Results

 We first evaluate the models' resilience to generating harmful content, particularly when subjected to attacks designed to circumvent standard safety mechanisms.
 Table \ref{tab:main_results} summarizes the Attack Success Rates (ASR) on the LMSYS benchmark, both in its standard form and augmented with Middle Filling (MF) attacks, across various Gemma 2 and LLaMA 3 model sizes.

 The high ASRs exhibited by the baseline IT models (68\%--81\% on LMSYS-MF, 24\%--28\% on LMSYS) underscore the known limitations of standard instruction tuning for robust safety.
 These models often develop ``shallow safety,'' easily bypassed by attacks like MF that inject malicious instructions after an initially benign context.
 The marginal improvements observed with RL (61\%--72\% on LMSYS-MF, 22\%--25\% on LMSYS) suggest that conventional RLHF/RLAIF, while potentially reducing direct refusals on benign prompts, does not inherently equip models to handle sophisticated, in-context safety violations without specific mechanisms.
+Circuit Breakers (13\%--18\% on LMSYS-MF, 17\%--21\% on LMSYS) improve substantially over IT and RL but remain well above the backtracking methods, and emit incoherent text upon triggering.

 In stark contrast, methods incorporating backtracking demonstrate significantly enhanced robustness against MF attacks.
 Both BSAFE+ (3\%--6\% ASR) and our RLBF (3\%--7\% ASR) drastically reduce the success rate.
 This strongly indicates that dynamic, in-generation correction mechanisms are crucial for addressing attacks that operate beyond simple prompt-level filtering.
 By allowing the model to retract violating tokens identified mid-generation, these approaches effectively neutralize the core strategy of MF attacks.